dmo575/social_website/README.md

 TODO:
 - Go over controllers and see if they meet criteria
-    - AccessController  DOING
+    - AccessController  DONE
-    - PageController
+    - PageController    DONE
     - PostController
     - ViewController